 To qualify for a waiver, you will have to show that your “qualifying relative” will experience “extreme hardship” if you are not allowed to live in the United States.
 For this particular type of waiver—called an “unlawful presence waiver”—a qualifying relative can be a spouse or a parent who is either a U.S. citizen or U.S. green card holder.
 (You can include information about how the hardship faced by your children would impact your spouse, but children by themselves are not considered qualifying relatives for unlawful presence waivers.)

-When preparing your waiver application, you have to make the case that the hardship your spouse would experience is “extreme.”
-There has to be a strong reason that you and your spouse can’t live together in your home country, as well as a compelling argument that your spouse will suffer if you aren’t allowed to live in the United States.
+When preparing your waiver application, you have to make the case that the hardship your relative would experience is “extreme.”
+There has to be a strong reason that you and your relative can’t live together in your home country, as well as a compelling argument that your relative will suffer if you aren’t allowed to live in the United States.

 In the past, you would have had to leave the United States first and apply for a waiver at the U.S. embassy or consulate at the same time you applied for a green card.
 Today, however, you can apply for a “provisional waiver” before you leave the United States.
 This both shortens the amount of time that you have to spend outside of the United States and gives you some measure of confidence that your waiver will be approved.